Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 Contraindications and warnings

-The risk of side effects increases if yohimbine hydrochloride is combined with other stimulants.
-Caution is advised in individuals who are sensitive to stimulants or have cardiovascular disorders.
+The risk of side effects increases when yohimbine hydrochloride is combined with other stimulants.
+Caution is advised for individuals who are sensitive to stimulants or have cardiovascular conditions.

 Tolerance